Skip to main content

 Custom Attribute Connectors

-It is possible to create custom Attribute Connectors, which may be used to fetch attributes that are not supported by the standard Attribute Connectors.
+You can create custom Attribute Connectors to fetch attributes not supported by the standard ones.

-Custom Attribute Connectors, or Attribute Finders, are built for the Java ServiceLoader.
+These custom Attribute Connectors, also known as Attribute Finders, are built for the Java ServiceLoader.

 note

-When a custom Attribute Finder has been set up in ADS, the same Attribute Finder package must be made available to ASM as an Attribute Connector so that it shows up in the list of available Attribute Connector types that can be chosen in the ASM GUI.
+When you set up a custom Attribute Finder in ADS, you also need to make that same Attribute Finder package available to ASM as an Attribute Connector.
+This ensures it appears in the list of available Attribute Connector types you can choose from in the ASM GUI.

 For specific information on how to download each Attribute Connector, follow the respective links below: